SnapLogic/chatbot-ui/README.md

-# Snaplogic Chatbot UI
+# Chatbot UI

-Snaplogic Chatbot UI is built from Chatbot UI, an open source chat UI for AI models.
+This is forked from Chatbot UI, an open source chat UI for AI models.

 ## Running Locally